KStateMachine/kstatemachine/docs/index.md

 state().onEntry(once = true) { /* ... */ }
 ```

+> [!NOTE]
-_Note: it is safe to add and remove listeners from any machine callbacks, library protects its internal loops from such
+> It is safe to add and remove listeners from any machine callbacks, library protects its internal loops from such
-modifications._
+> modifications.

 ### Listen group of states